 eZ Publish is an object-oriented application where each class definition is stored in a separate PHP source file.
 Instead of having a list of needed includes at the beginning of each source file, eZ Publish 4 makes use of the \autoload() function.
 When eZ Publish is installed, all class definitions of the eZ Publish kernel will have their paths listed in the "autoload/ezp\kernel.php" file.
 In addition, the "autoload/ezp\extension.php" file will contain an array of paths for class definitions that are a part of the extensions that come with eZ Publish.
 These arrays will most likely need to be updated in the future (for example, when you install new extensions or configure existing ones using the "Setup - Extensions" part of the administration interface).
-The minimum eZ Components version required with eZ Publish 4.5 is "ezcomponents-ezp45", containing a fix to the package system.
+This requires eZ Components version 2007.1.1 or higher to be installed.
 In particular, you need to install the File and Base components ("ezcBase" and "ezcFile"), otherwise eZ Publish will not be able to update autoload arrays.